gravitational/gravity/examples/wordpress/README.md

 one needs to create a Kubernetes cluster with Wordpress running inside.

 Copy `wordpress.tar` to a clean Linux machine.
 Let's call it `host`.
 This node will be used to bootstrap the cluster.
-Let's untar it and look inside:
+Let's extract it and look inside:

 ```bash
 $ tar -xf wordpress.tar